 It is easy to assume that only a select few get to engage with policy; the media has some of the blame for shaping who we consider to be an expert, but so do hierarchies in higher education.

 It is absolutely not the case that policy professionals only want to hear from a handful of senior professors.

-For some scholars, there policy moment may last an hour, for others it may span an entire career.
-The determining factor is far more likely to be the policy is ‘buying what you’re selling’.
+For some scholars, their policy moment may last an hour, for others it may span an entire career.
+The determining factor is far more likely to be that the policy is ‘buying what you’re selling’.
 That is as likely to happen when you are a PhD candidate or post-doc as when you’re a distinguished professor.

 From the perspective of the policy community, they want both scholars who can bring a breadth and depth of understanding grounded in decades of scholarship and also younger scholars conducting more fine-grained investigations or working at the cutting edge of research.

 Often when we talk about the little When? of picking the right time in the policy calendar, we are thinking in terms of avoiding mistakes such as missing the deadline of a parliamentary inquiry by waiting for an article to be published.

 Let us say that you are Professor of Cabbages at the University of Campus.
 You have just completed a five-year study, which has just been published in the International Journal of Brassica Studies and you reach out to the clerk of the Scottish Parliament’s Fruit and Vegetable Committee.
 The conversation might go a little like this: